-LMI Aerospace doesn't have to "just wing it."
-The company makes key airplane structures such as cockpit window frames, fuselage skins, and interior components.
+LMI Aerospace makes key airplane structures such as cockpit window frames, fuselage skins, and interior components.
 Its aerostructures segment fabricates, machines, finishes, and integrates more than 40,000 aluminum and specialty alloy components for commercial, corporate, and military aircraft.
 The engineering services unit (D3 Technologies) provides design, engineering, and program management services for aircraft.
 The Intec division designs and tests composites for production parts.
 The company also makes components for laser equipment used by semiconductor makers and reusable containers with industrial and military applications.
+In early 2017, it agreed to be acquired by Belgium-based Sonaca Group.

 Based in St. Louis, LMI has operations in 27 locations across the US as well as internationally in Australia, the UK, Mexico, and Sri Lanka.
 It has nearly 20 fabrication and assembly facilities in North America.